About the Campaign

 If you would like to be part of this fascinating and historical restoration project by stepping forward and helping with any of these pieces, please contact us by clicking here.

-Willow Run: A Proud Legacy Carried Forward into the Future… with Your Help!
+Willow Run: A Proud Legacy Preserved… with Your Help!

 A new home for the Yankee Air Museum in the historic Willow Run Bomber Plant not only honors the site’s historic past, but will also create an exciting and fitting new chapter for Willow Run.
-The Museum would continue Willow Run’s legacy of breakthrough innovation, using the excitement of aviation, technology, and history to inspire future generations to pursue STEM education.
+Along with our new next-door neighbors, the American Center for Mobility, a new home for the Yankee Air Museum inside a preserved and renovated portion of the Willow Run Bomber Plant would continue Willow Run’s legacy of breakthrough innovation, and use the excitement of aviation, technology, and history to inspire future generations to pursue STEM education.